 In the motion picture lab, we work on thousands of reels of film a year: tens of thousands of feet of unedited footage of Vietnam, PSAs for the Census Bureau, dozens of early NASA films, and much, much more.
 Over the course of months, some of it can start to become a blur.
 Since we […]

 Posted by Audrey Amidon on December 11, 2014, under Motion Pictures.

 This post was written by Heidi Holmstrom.
 Heidi works in the Motion Picture Preservation Lab, which is responsible for performing conservation and preservation work on motion picture records held across the National Archives.
-Today is the anniversary of the launch of Apollo 11, the fifth manned mission in NASA’s Apollo program, and the first to land humans […]
+In past blog posts, we’ve highlighted some of the favorite films of Motion Picture Preservation Lab staff.
+Because the motion picture holdings at the National […]

-1930s 1950s 1960s Academy Awards animation art art deco aviation Baseball Civil Rights declassified Defense Visual Information Center digitization Fashion Film Forest Service Guest blogger Harmon Foundation horses Inventions Lyndon Baines Johnson Motion Picture Preservation Motion Pictures NARA National Archives newsreels New York City Preservation restoration Still Pictures Training films UFOs United States Air Force (USAF) United States Army United States Information Agency Universal News Universal Newsreel US Army USIA US Navy Washington DC World War I World War II
+1930s 1950s 1960s 1970s Academy Awards animation Army Air Forces aviation Civil Rights Corsica D-Day declassified Defense Visual Information Center digitization Fashion Film First Motion Picture Unit Guest blogger horses Inventions Lyndon Baines Johnson Motion Picture Preservation Motion Pictures NARA National Archives newsreels New York New York City Preservation restoration Smokey Bear Still Pictures Training films UFOs United States Air Force (USAF) United States Army United States Information Agency United States Navy Universal News Universal Newsreel US Army US Navy Washington DC World War I World War II